abrazlaskar/Loan-Management-System/README.md

 There are 3 jupyter notebooks which are named as **CUSTOMERS**,**ADMIN** and **AGENT**.
 Each notebook consists of Python code which allows for executing actions assigned to each user role.
 Every piece of information is recorded and added to a separate SQL database.
 Customer details can be added, removed and updated according to user- defined actions.

-** Incase the jupyter noteboos are not loading on your screen, please visit the follwoing alternative links to access the code**
+** Incase the jupyter notebooks are not loading on your screen, please visit the follwoing alternative links to access the code**

 **ADMIN CODE LINK**  https://nbviewer.jupyter.org/github/abrazlaskar/Loan-Management-System/blob/main/ADMIN.ipynb